vlievin/whisper-transcript/README.md

 # Simple toolbox for transcription using Whisper

-This script gathers the code presented in [this tutorial](https://www.youtube.com/watch?v=MVW746z8y_I) to transcribe audio/video interviews to text.
+This script gathers the code presented in [this tutorial](https://www.youtube.com/watch?v=MVW746z8y_I) to transcribe audio/video interviews with speaker identififaction (SPEAKER 1: ...).
 Credits to [Dwarkesh Patel](https://twitter.com/dwarkesh_sp/status/1579672641887408129).

 ## Usage